RestoreMonarchyCommunity/Documentation/docs/plugins/dropboxes.md

 ## Features
 * Configure custom loot boxes via configuration
 * Saves data in MySQL so it can be shared across servers
-* LootBoxes can drop with a different probability (1-1000) from different events e.g. zombie kill or resource found
+* Boxes drop with a different probability (1-1000) from different events e.g. zombie kill or resource found
-* Lootbox can drop one item picked based on probability (1-1000)
+* Box can drop one item, picked based on probability (1-1000)

 ## Commands
 **/boxes** – Shows a list of your boxes